biliup/adidoks/mysite/content/docs/getting-started/introduction.md

 ## Contributing

-Find out how to contribute to Doks.
+Find out how to contribute to biliup.
 [Contributing →](../../contributing/how-to-contribute/)

 ## Help

-Get help on Doks.
+Get help on biliup.
 [Help →](../../help/faq/)